 How To Pass The FE Exam The First Time

 You raise the odds of increasing your pass rate by taking the exam while a senior in college, proper study habits and preparation, reaching out to professors who’ve passed it, and taking a FE review course prior to your testing date.

 Take the exam around your senior year of college

 This is when almost everyone takes the exam because it tests material they’re already learning in school.
 In our research, we did find stories of people regretting waiting to take the exam a few years after they finished school because it made the preparation more strenuous.

 Make sure you have ample time to study and prepare

 One of the reasons people fail the exam is simply because they’re not prepared.
 This is a 110 question standardized exam, not a midterm, final, or test.
 In order to be successful, you will need to spend months preparing for the exam and be disciplined with your time leading up to it.
 As we’re in the business of standardized tests, we have published a comprehensive article that helps with the lengthy preparation associated with standardized tests.

-Reach out to professors or mentors who have already taken the FE Exam
+Reach out to professors or mentors who have already taken FE Exams

 If you’re currently in school, professors who took and passed the FE Exam are a great resource to turn to that can provide simple answers to simple questions.